Do you have Hashimoto’s thyroiditis? Are you wondering about how to treat or manage this condition?

 - Weight loss or other changes to your appetite

 - Increased anxiety

-Flare up symptoms tend to be aggravated by stressful situations (such as those from work or family life), from acute illnesses and other environmental factors.
+Flare-up symptoms tend to be aggravated by stressful situations (such as those from work or family life), acute illnesses, inflammatory foods, heavy metals, and other environmental factors.

-End stage Hashimoto's is characterized with complete thyroid gland failure and full blown symptoms of hypothyroidism.
+End-stage Hashimoto’s is characterized by complete thyroid gland failure and full-blown symptoms of hypothyroidism.

 In this stage the thyroid is often identified as atrophic via ultrasound testing serum thyroid lab tests will show gross abnormalities.

 This stage may occur after 10-20+ years of untreated Hashimoto’s (but no timetable is set for how long it takes for glandular damage).